-4.1 Signals made ashore will be displayed on the flagpole in front of the Robert Crown Sailing Center.
+4.1 Signals made ashore will be displayed on the flagpole on the upper deck of the Robert Crown Sailing Center.

 4.2 Code flag "AP" with two horns means "Racing is postponed.
 Do not leave Santee Basin".
 The time of the warning signal will be posted and announced before lowering "AP" with one horn.
 This modifies Flag "AP".